GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/object-stack/index.md

 Move all the object from a stack into another one at the top.

 **Move into the stack**
-Move the object from a stack into another.
+Move the objects from a stack into another.

 **Remove from the stack**
 Remove the object from the stack.